 The Billabong Habitat is located under the Stork Tower, giving you an eye-to-eye view of the Black-necked Stork.
 It is home to some of the smaller, more elusive wetland bird species including kingfisher, rails, stilts and Australia’s smallest parrot species – the double-eyed fig-parrot.

-Witness our cute koalas being fed and find out what their favourite type of gum leaf is.
+Meet one of Australia’s most iconic marsupials.
 You can personally have your photo taken with a koala, which makes the perfect souvenir.
 Check out the photo times here.